Comparative Performance Results of BIND Versions in Authoritative Configurations - September 2023

-There was an episode of the Fossified Podcast with an excellent discussion on the topic of the CRA.
+The Fossified Podcast had an excellent discussion on the topic of the CRA.

 Simon Phipps has compiled a summary of the public comments on the CRA regarding open source.

-There was a panel at the recent FOSDEM in Brussels on regulating software for the European market could impact FOSS.
+There was a panel at the February, 2023 FOSDEM in Brussels on regulating software for the European market could impact FOSS.
 See the recording for the talks, and the Q&A, although the discussion was not particularly hard-hitting.

 The EU Cyber Resilience Act is new proposed legislation from the EU Commission that aims to improve the cybersecurity of products containing software, by requiring the application of a “CE Mark” for software.
 Compliance requirements vary based on whether the product is classified as “critical,” which is a good thing, but as far as I can tell, the open source that ISC publishes appears to fall into the most heavily regulated category under the act.
 There is an exemption for open source, but open source that has any associated commercial activity (meaning any significant funding stream to sustain it) is explicitly included in the regulation.
 (The definition of a product, and associated commercial activity, as well as the classification scheme, are areas that could use more clarification.)